 26. Bitcoin’s Lightning Network can handle millions of transactions per second

 Transaction throughput, often expressed as transactions per second or TPS, sets something of an upper limit on the adoption of a cryptocurrency.
-Whereas credit cards systems like VISA can process around 45,000 TPS, Bitcoin’s blockchain design limits it to double digit TPS.
+Whereas credit card systems like VISA can process around 45,000 TPS, Bitcoin’s blockchain design limits it to double digit TPS.
 While some altcoins achieve significantly higher TPS, this invariably comes at the cost of decentralization.

 Bitcoin solves this issue through the Lightning Network; an optional transaction layer on top of the blockchain.
 LN retains the full security and decentralized properties of the blockchain, while expanding TPS into the millions or even billions.